 Lifespan after release in the field in P - F1 and F2 - F4 generations for all mice that were recorded at least 10 days following release.
-P-values are given for the effect of genotype (number of mutant Per2Brdm1 alleles as ordinal variable) according to the Kaplan-Meijer (log rank Mantel-Cox) procedure.
-Median ± SE.
-Standard error is not shown for F2 - F4 mutant (-/-) females, because the most of these mice were alive at the end of experiment.
+P-values are given for the effect of genotype (number of mutant Per2Brdm1 alleles as ordinal variable) according to the Kaplan-Meijer (log rank Mantel-Cox)

-$Per2^{Brdm1}$ allele per se, - that is why it has decreased lifespan.
+$Per2^{Brdml}$ allele per se, - that is why it has decreased lifespan.
 The majority of F2-F4 mutant homozygous mice are descendants of heterozygous animals also (Supplementary Table), but they have heritable epigenetic compensation in one or several loci plus mutant $Per2^{Brdml}$ allele - that is why they have normal or even supernormal lifespan.
 The decreased lifespan in the F2-F4 wild-types can not be explained by direct competition with mutants, because there is huge and very stable buffer of heterozygous mice in population (Table 2).
 The effect of transgenerational epigenetic compensation is very genderspecific - it exists here in females only (Table 2).
 It is similar to the F2 descendants of neonatally thyroxine-treated males - they have behavioural and neuromorphological changes also in females only (Fig. 2b,c).

-The frequency of $Per2^{Brdml}$ allele in population has dropped from initial 54% to 40% during the first year (P-F3), but it has recovered to 48% during the second year (F3-F7), due to (Supplementary differential survival Table). transgenerational epigenetic compensation of a mutant allele can completely reverse the course of natural selection.
+The frequency of $Per2^{Brdm1}$ allele in population has dropped from initial 54% to 40% during the first year (P-F3), but it has recovered to 48% during the second year (F3-F7), due to differential survival (Supplementary Table).
+Thus, transgenerational epigenetic compensation of a mutant allele can completely reverse the course of natural selection.
 Further investigation of interactions between epigenetic and genetic changes will completely rearrange our understanding of evolutionary theory.

 Thyroxine experiment.
-DBA/2J mice (P) were treated as neonates during the first 12 days (P0-P11) by subcutaneous injection of a daily dose of 2 μg Lthyroxine dissolved in 0.05 ml 0.9% NaCl made alkaline (pH 9.0) by adding a few drops of NaOH.
+DBA/2J mice (P) were treated as neonates during the first 12 days (P0-P11) by subcutaneous injection of a daily dose of 2 $\mu$ g L-thyroxine dissolved in 0.05 ml 0.9% NaCl made alkaline (pH 9.0) by adding a few drops of NaOH.
 Solution was prepared once 24 hr before the first administration (kept at +4°C).
 All pups in a given litter received the same treatment (between 17:00 and 18:00) and were kept in an original litter under their native DBA/2J mother (110-day-old at breeding).
 Control animals were left undisturbed.
-Reversed day-light cycle was used (8:00-20:00 - dark, 20:00-8:00 light).
+Reversed day-light cycle was used (8:00-20:00 - dark, 20:00-8:00 - light).
 Adult mice were housed individually.

 To have F1, each DBA/2J male (P) at the age of 60 days was housed with 2 or 3 nulliparous 90-day-old naive DBA/2J females during 7 days.
 At birth pups were numbered and placed under primiparous NMRI foster-mothers to have 4 experimental and 4 control pups in each foster litter.
-To have F2-incross, F1 males at the age of 200 days were housed with $F_1$ females (2 females $\times$ 1 male, incross, but without inbreeding).
+To have F2-incross, F1 males at the age of 200 days were housed with F1 females (2 females × 1 male, incross, but without inbreeding).
 To have F2-outcross, F1 males at the age of 230 days were housed with naive DBA/2J nulliparous 110-day-old females (2 females × 1 male).
-To have F3, F2-incross males at the age of 180 days were housed with F2incross females and F2-outcross males at the age of 150 days were housed with F2-outcross females (1 female × 1 male), simultaneously.
+To have F3, F2-incross males at the age of 150 days were housed with F2-outcross females (1 females (1 female × 1 male), simultaneously.
 NMRI foster-mothers were used in F1, F2 and F3.